References

 Chrome's WebMCP documentation

-Chrome's WebMCP guide explains the proposed browser APIs, local testing flow, limitations, and testing tools for client-side agent tools.
+Chrome's WebMCP guide explains the Chrome 149+ origin trial, local testing flow, limitations, and testing tools for client-side agent tools.